arthishow/Project/README.md

 ## Description of the repository
+* *report* directory
+Conatins the report (pdf and tex format) as well as the images used to produce it.

 * *scripts* directory
 Contains the scripts used on the cluster to perform queries on the Reddit dataset.